Graft - opening chapters

 I made a hasty retreat home.
 Smooth, Ella.
 Real smooth.

-Clean and scrubbed scentless, I wrapped my arms tight around myself, focusing on my breathing, on being home and safe.
+Once clean and scrubbed scentless, I wrapped my arms tight around myself, focusing on my breathing, on being home and safe.
 Gradually, the rough and raised patches on my skin melted away, shrinking and dissolving.
 It was hard to describe the process otherwise; if I did it right it was like they’d never been there in the first place, leaving behind the facade of a normal human.
 Running my hands over my arms, I was relieved to find only smooth skin and delicate hairs.
 I wiped away the fog on the bathroom mirror, stared into my own brown eyes as I told myself a few affirmations:

 You are human.